AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the Med Logger.
+Clears all entries from the MedLogger.

 Format: `clear`